 4) One Last Thing…

-And when you start increasing your Magnesium intake, you’ll be fueling your body with the Master Mineral that powers all 100 Trillion cells, especially the largest muscle in your body, your non-stop beating heart.
+When you start increasing your magnesium intake, you’ll be fueling your body with the Master Mineral that powers all 100 trillion cells, especially the largest muscle in your body, your non-stop beating heart.

-5) And, there is MORE!
-Magnesium’s cofactors plus electrolyte balance.
+5) And, there’s MORE!
+Magnesium’s cofactors… plus electrolyte balance.

-- Bicarbonate helps get Mg INSIDE the Mitochondria ( learn how to make and drink Mag Water)
+- Bicarbonate helps get magnesium inside the mitochondria ( learn how to make and drink magnesium bicarbonate water).

-6) And, the Adrenal Cocktail helps keep Magnesium in balance with other electrolytes.
+- And, the adrenal cocktail helps keep magnesium in balance with the other electrolytes.

-7) Trusted and recommended sources of supplements can be found in our product directory
+Trusted and recommended sources of supplements can be found in our product directory

 A votre sante!…